na-na-hi/renget/archive/acegMPguide.md

 >2630 F-15 S/MTD HPAA
 https://arch-img.b4k.co/vg/1659824808498.jpg
 >here's what i'm using. my choice for Cutting-Edge Large Flap is to tighten my turn radius more. combined with airbrakes, i can actually keep up with most Rafale's in this thing -- it's insane

+11. Credits
+Many thanks to OriGinS, Ali, and Trinity for helping with the PSM section.